19 Powerful Reasons Why Elementary Kids Need Summer Reading Logs

 8. Bridge the Summer Learning Gap

-During the summer break, students often experience a decline in their academic skills, commonly known as ‘summer brain drain.’
-However, summer reading logs provide a helpful solution to prevent this.
+During the summer break, students often experience a decline in their academic skills, commonly known as summer brain drain.
+However, summer reading logs provide a helpful solution to prevent the summer slide.

 By encouraging kids to read regularly and keep track of their progress, these logs help them maintain important reading skills even while school is out.